KJHJason/hmac-serialiser-rs/README.md

 This HMAC Serialiser is inspired by Python's ItsDangerous library and produces an output structure of `<payload>.<signature>` unlike JWT where it produces `<header>.<payload>.<signature>`.

-Last but not least, the underlying HMAC and HKDF implementation is from the [ring](https://crates.io/crates/ring) crate.
+Last but not least, the underlying HMAC and HKDF implementation is from the [ring](https://crates.io/crates/ring) crate while the data serialisation and deserialisation is from the [serde](https://crates.io/crates/serde) crate.

+The signed data is then encoded or decoded using the [base64](https://crates.io/crates/base64) crate.

 ## Sample Usage